judyohjo/JSP/README.md

 # JSP project ideas/plan

-Allowing people to have their own login page
+- Allowing people to have their own login page
-  - so Online Diary?
+- Content boards